We will answer our most frequently asked questions here - but please get in touch if you want to know anything else!

 My child already attends another nursery, can he come to you one day a week?

 Yes, of course.
 The majority of our children attend the kindergarten between one and three days per week.
 Some do not require additional childcare on the other days, whilst others also attend an indoor nursery, childminder or their local council nursery school.
-Often children ‘drop’ a day or two at their existing nursery in order to gain from the huge benefits that true outdoor learning has to offer.
+Often children ‘drop’ sessions at their existing nursery in order to gain from the huge benefits that true outdoor learning has to offer.
+Council funding can be used across more than one childcare setting.

 Do children have to be toilet trained before they start at the kindergarten?